mzebin/Tic-Tac-Toe/README.md

   5. Move to a random side space.

 #### Impossible
  It uses the minimax algorithm to get the best move.

+ ## Modules
+ - os
+ - platform
+ - random
+ - time
+ - copy
+ - numpy (pip3 install numpy)